HiddenClever/digitalocean-dns-sync/README.md

 # DigitalOcean DNS Synchronisation
-DigitalOcean offers a fantastic DNS service but it is time consuming and cumbersome to manually update it if you have a droplet with a control panel on it that generates DNS records as part of domain management (e.g. cPanel, DirectAdmin etc).
+DigitalOcean offers a fantastic DNS service but it is time consuming and cumbersome to manually update it if you have a droplet running a control panel that generates DNS records as part of domain management (e.g. cPanel, DirectAdmin etc).

 This python script will synchronise the DNS records from any droplet running BIND with DigitalOcean's